Particular/docs.particular.net/nservicebus/hosting/startup-diagnostics.md

 To make troubleshooting easier, diagnostic information is collected during endpoint startup and written to a `.diagnostics` sub-folder in the host output directory.

+> [!NOTE]
-NOTE: By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for web applications where `App_Data` is used instead.
+> By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for web applications where `App_Data` is used instead.

 To change the output path: